 What I Think

-There are those of us who are referred to as tree huggers.
-We love Earth and all that She provides for us.
+Some of us are tree huggers.
+We love Earth and all that She provides us.
 We see the Creator in nature—in the animals who cross our path—and we know they bring us messages from the One who made us all.

-There are others, however, who would destroy Earth all in an effort to gain money and/or power.
+There are others, however, who would destroy Earth in an effort to gain money and/or power.

 What makes some of us different?
 Is it possible that The Different People host the souls—the Walk-Ins—invoked by The Ghost Dance Religion?
 What do you think?
 The Creator does work in mysterious ways.

-(BTW the animals pictures are my children’s animal totems.
+I studied animals and learned their messages while I did research for my novel.
+Once I understood the power of calling on your spirit animal, I shared the information with my family and students.The animal pictures (below) are my children’s animal totems.
 My daughter is Turtle.
 My son is Otter.
-My granddaughter is the Great Blue Heron.
-And Fox is my little grandson we lost in April but whose presence I feel every day.)
+Our granddaughter is the Great Blue Heron.
+And Fox is our little grandson we lost but whose presence I feel every day.
+We have a new little grandson and his power animal is the alligator.